michelson/Dante/README.md

-# Dante II - The rematch
+# Dante 2 - The rematch

 ## just another medium clone built on top of DraftJs

-> Dante II is a complete rewrite of [DanteEditor](https://michelson.github.io/Dante).
+> Dante 2 is a complete rewrite of [DanteEditor](https://michelson.github.io/Dante).
 This version is built on top of Facebook's Draft-Js and reaches all Dante's features with a shiny ultra mega super uber maintainable architecture.

 See the demo at: [https://michelson.github.io/dante2/](https://michelson.github.io/dante2/)